adobe/USD-Fileformat-plugins/sbsar/README.md

 # USD_SBSAR
 This is a plugin for consuming Substance Archive (SBSAR) files as USD data.

+* Note: an issue was discovered with USD v24.03 where values set on procedural parameters do not reach the file format plugin and it cannot generate the correct procedural texture paths.
+A solution is being worked on.

 ## Current status
 The design for the plugin is modelled after the USDZ plugin as a combination of a file format and a package resolver.